yasirkula/UnityInspectPlus/.github/README.md

 ![screenshot](Images/PasteFromBin.png)

-- You can open Basket via **Window/Inspect+/Basket**: this window stores the objects that you drag&drop inside it (unfortunately, once the window is closed, its scene object contents will be lost).
-You can right click the window's tab to save its contents to a file
+- You can open Basket via **Window/Inspect+/Basket**: this window stores the objects that you drag&drop inside it.
+You can right click the window's tab to save its contents to a file (on Unity 2019.1 or earlier, scene object contents aren't saved)

 ![screenshot](Images/Basket.png)